MonsterZelek/a/FAQ.md

 **How do I reset it?**

 Method 1: Connect pin 4 (D2 on the NodeMCU) to GND and plug the device in.
-Method 2: Connect your device, open up the serial monitor in Arduino, type in "reset" and click send.
+Method 2: Connect your device, open up the serial monitor in Arduino, change the baudrate to 115200, type in "reset" and click send.

 **I am getting errors when trying to with the Arduino**